Meet Our Staff

 Hi, My name is Karla Cano, owner of Karla’s Pet Care, LLC.
 Ever since I can remember I have had pets.
 From cats and dogs, to rats, hamsters, mice, and parakeets, even pollywogs collected from the streams behind the baseball fields in Southern California while I waited for my brother to be done with his games.
 I have always loved animals!
 My mom thought for sure I would become ambassador of the San Diego Zoo.

 I went into the human medical field instead.
 In 2000 my family moved to Elk Grove.
 After working 12 years in the human medical field and watching a lot of animal planet, in 2001, I decided to enter the veterinary field.
 I attended Cosumnes Veterinary Technician program.
 While in school I heard of pet sitting companies.
 I had no idea they existed and researched about what was involved in owning one.

-We have been honored to have had articles in the Elk Grove Citizen about Karla’s Pet Care and have been quoted for various types of pet care articles.
+We have been honored to have had articles in the Elk Grove Citizen about Karla’s Pet Care, LLC and have been quoted for various types of pet care articles.

 As a member of Pet Sitters International (PSI), the world’s largest educational association for professional pet sitters, Cano joined the annual effort that collects pet food for shelters each year.

 Karla Cano, owner of Karla’s Pet Care, LLC in Elk Grove, annually hosts the Hungry Bowl Pet Food Drive to benefit the Animal Control Unit’s need.
 PSI members organize local pet food drives that benefit their communities’ animal shelters and pet-rescue organizations.
 The Hungry Bowl Food Drive has succeeded in donating 1,700lbs of pet food, plus needed supplies since 2014.
 Thanks to everyone who has made these donations possible!